 - 200 grams of black biscuits and 100 grams of dried sprats.

-Residence restrictions
+1. Residence restrictions

-On leaving prison, Makarenko moved in with his wife.
 He and his relatives were continuously shadowed.
 After a few days police officials literally dragged Makarenko from the flat (breaking a window for this purpose) and took him to the police station.
 There a record was made out on his violation of residence regulations and he was asked to leave for Luga within three days.

-In the Luga police station it was announced to Makarenko that he would be found a job and put under surveillance.
-An ID document [passport] was made out for him, there and then, but they did not manage to issue it to him.
-After a short absence, the deputy head of the district Internal Affairs department returned.
-Everything was being cancelled, he said: Makarenko would have to stay in prison until the October celebrations [7 November] were over.
-After a while Makarenko was shown the sanction of the Luga procurator for his arrest for a period of 30 days “in order to establish the individual’s identity”.
-Two days later — again in a police van and again in handcuffs — Makarenko was taken to one of the Leningrad prisons, where he was held until 18 November.
+In the Luga police station it was announced to Makarenko that he would be found a job and put under surveillance [3].
+An ID document (passport) was made out for him, there and then, but they did not manage to issue it to him.
+After a short absence, the deputy head of the district internal affairs department (UVD) returned.
+Everything was being cancelled, he said.
+Makarenko would have to stay in prison until the October Revolution celebrations (7 November) were over.

-On 18 November, Makarenko was again taken under escort to Luga.
-There he was issued with an ID document [passport] and registered as living in a hostel of the special commandant’s office; he was told that he was to be put under administrative surveillance.
-At the same time, he was given a second warning about violating of residence regulations.
-The head of the Luga Internal Affairs department, Colonel Maximov, told Makarenko that a job had been selected for him.
-If he turned down this offer, a criminal case would be instituted against him under Article 209 of the RSFSR Criminal Code [“parasitism”].
+The head of Luga UVD, Colonel Maximov, told Makarenko that a job had been selected for him.
+If he turned down this offer, a criminal case would be instituted against him under Article 209 (RSFSR Criminal Code: “parasitism”).
 A man in civilian clothes was pointed out to Makarenko.
 He explained that his duty included “continuous and direct” observation of Makarenko and said that he was “responsible” for him.
 Finally, Makarenko was handed a summons for interrogation as a witness by the Luga district KGB department.
-Makarenko disappeared from Luga the same day without going to the KGB.

 On 13 January 1978, Makarenko was caught in Moscow and again taken to Luga.

 There a judge ruled on Makarenko’s violation of residence regulations and fined him.
 About a week later Makarenko again disappeared from Luga.

-From December to February the Moscow police, searching for Makarenko, came to several flats, for example those of L. Tanengolts and Yulia Zaks.
+From December 1977 to February 1978 the Moscow police, searching for Makarenko, came to several flats, for example those of L. Tanengolts and Yulia Zaks.

 As this issue of the Chronicle was being compiled Makarenko has not yet been caught.